collective/volto-bookmarks/README.md

 Install this Plone (Volto) add-on.
 See [Volto docs](https://docs.voltocms.com/addons/#configuring-a-volto-project-to-use-an-addon) for instructions.

-Get translations of add-on:
+Merge add-on translations into your Volto app.
+Available translations so far: German.

 ```bash
 yarn
 yarn i18n
 ```

 ## Integration of the two bookmark buttons

 ### Option 1 - buttons in toolbar

-> This requires **upcoming** Volto 12.xy or higher version with a pluggable toolbar.
+> This requires **upcoming** Volto version with a pluggable toolbar.

 Include bookmarking of this package in your Volto projects config.js by